nadu-pitt/nadu-pitt.github.io/prospective_students.md

 ## Prospective Ph.D.
 Students
 <p></p>

-I have several fully-funded Ph.D. positions in the Department of Informatics and Networked Systems, School of Computing and Information, at the University of Pittsburgh starting **Spring 2022 or Fall 2022**.
+I have several fully-funded Ph.D. positions in the Department of Informatics and Networked Systems, School of Computing and Information, University of Pittsburgh starting **Fall 2022**.

 Strong and self-motivated candidates with ANY of the following qualifications would be particularly encouraged to apply: (1) prior experience in studying human factors/human-computer interaction; (2) knowledge in applied data science and machine learning; (3) skills in programming and developing AR/VR/simulator applications; (4) interdisciplinary research backgrounds (design, engineering, psychology, etc.).

 <!-- Strong candidates should be self-motivated and passionate about research on human-centered systems and have strong data analytical and programming skills. -->
 <!-- psychology and engineering disciplines (Industrial Engineering / Electrical Engineering & Computer Science / Mechanical Engineering / Civil Engineering / etc.) -->

-If you are interested in working with me, I encourage you to apply to the [IS PhD program](https://www.dins.pitt.edu/academics/phd-information-science) and mention me in your statement.
+If you are interested in working with me, I encourage you to apply to the [IS PhD program](https://www.dins.pitt.edu/academics/phd-information-science) and select my name in the faculty member list during the application.
 Feel free to contact me via email with the title “Prospective PhD Student" and include the following information: (1) your CV; (2) a copy of your transcripts; (3) a brief description of your background and research interests; and (4) representative publications or writing samples if available.
 However, I apologize that I may not be able to reply to the emails and provide feedback.